Back to Annuity Basics: What You Should Know for Retirement Planning

 With a traditional fixed annuity, interest accumulates based on a fixed interest rate, which is guaranteed for a set period of time and cannot decrease during that time period.
 That fixed interest rate is determined at the beginning of the contract.

-With FIAs, there is an accumulation of interest based on the performance of an external index, such as the S&P 500® Index.
+With FIAs, there is an accumulation of interest based on the performance of an external index, such as the S&P 500® index.
 FIAs can offer growth potential, including principal protection from index volatility.
 This is beneficial because interest can never be lost once it is credited to the annuity contract.

-FIAs can offer additional benefits, including tax deferral and guaranteed lifetime income.
+FIAs can offer additional benefits, including tax-deferral and guaranteed lifetime income.

 While addressing that concern, fixed and fixed index annuities have started to become part of planning a balanced retirement portfolio, as more retirees look for benefits like lifetime income.

 Fixed and fixed index annuities are considered insurance products and are primarily regulated by state departments of insurance.
-Every state has an insurance commissioner who regulates and supervises the insurance and annuity products sold within their state.5^Financial Industry Regulatory Authority “Products and Professionals”Annuity contracts must be filed with and approved by each state where the contracts are sold.
-Similarly, agents needs to be licensed in all of the states they operate in.6^Insured Retirement Institute “State Regulation of Annuities”An agent selling variable annuities has to be registered with FINRA.
+Every state has an insurance commissioner who regulates and supervises the insurance and annuity products sold within their state.
+Annuity contracts must be filed with and approved by each state where the contracts are sold.
+Similarly, agents needs to be licensed in all of the states they operate in.
+One key difference between products is that any agent selling variable annuities has to be registered with FINRA regardless.
+Note that FINRA registration is not required with product like fixed index annuities.

 Guarantees are based on the financial strength and claims paying ability of American Equity and are not guaranteed by any bank or insured by the FDIC.